-One notes that from the point of view of mere consistency and formal form of \eqref{eq1}-\eqref{eq2}, the Vasiliev equations allow for any star operation $\star$ so long it is associative, admits well-defined Klein two-form $\gga$ and leads to regular product of master fields.
+One notes that from the point of view of a mere consistency and a formal form of \eqref{eq1}-\eqref{eq2}, the Vasiliev equations allow for any star operation $\star$ so long it is associative, admits a well-defined Klein two-form $\gga$ and leads to a regular product of master fields.
 We are going to introduce this freedom following \cite{Didenko:2019xzz} as a one parameter re-ordering of the original star product.